Credit by Examination

 How to Learn About Transfer Credit and Progress toward Graduation

-Admitted freshmen who have supplied the relevant official transcripts will receive a transfer credit evaluation in the summer preceding their first semester.
+Matriculated first-year students who have supplied the relevant official transcripts will receive a transfer credit evaluation in the summer preceding their first semester.
 They will also be able to view their own transfer credit evaluations on the SPIRE student information system after the credits have been posted.

 Students may also track their progress towards graduation using the Academic Requirements Report (ARR) on SPIRE.
 However, courses without equivalents to be used towards the major will not be determined until after students meet with their advisors.